“Mosquitoes love me.”

 The World Health Organization’s 2017 Malaria report has malaria on the rise in 2016 for the first time in 6 years.
 At Mosquito Squad of Southeastern Mass, we are serious about our desire to help end the misery that malaria is causing across the globe and we have partnered with Malaria No More to do just that.
 Studies like this are just another new reminder to keep fighting the good fight.

 At home, we may not face a malaria threat, but West Nile and EEE continue to present an annual threat.
 Avoiding mosquito bites is still our best method of prevention.
-Our barrier spray kills 85-90% of existing mosquitoes on contact and continues to work for up to three weeks.
+Our barrier treatment kills 85-90% of existing mosquitoes on contact and continues to work for up to three weeks.
 Call us today for information about our professional mosquito prevention options and ways that you can join us in the fight against Malaria.
 We can’t wait to talk to you.